mkopylec/project-manager/README.md

 ### Step 6 - Edit a project
 The user can edit created projects.
 He can update its name, features and he can **assign a team**<sub>_(DS)_</sub> to work on a project.
-If a team is assigned to project then the project counts as a project implemented by the team.
+If a team is assigned to a project then the project counts as a project implemented by the team.

 ##### To do
 Checkout the _step-6-start_ branch.